 According to the Substance Abuse and Mental Health Services Administration, there are 7.9 million Americans that have both a mental health illness and a substance abuse disorder.
 These individuals require dual diagnosis treatment, and the basis of that treatment should be evidence-based behavioral therapy.

-There are two primary forms of individual behavioral therapy used in the best dual diagnosis treatment centers: CBT and DBT.
-CBT, or cognitive behavioral therapy, brings attention to negative thought patterns.
-DBT, or dialectical behavioral therapy, aims to improve self esteem and lessen strong and overwhelming emotions that lead to harmful behavior.
+There are two primary forms of individual behavioral therapy used in the best dual diagnosis treatment centers: cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT).
+Cognitive behavioral therapy brings attention to negative thought patterns and helps individuals replace those patterns with positive, healthy cognitive processes.
+Dialectical behavioral therapy aims to improve self-esteem and lessen strong and overwhelming emotions that lead to harmful behavior.

-Not all addiction centers have psychiatrists, or even professionals trained in psychiatry, on their staff.
-Dual diagnosis treatment centers place a lot of emphasis on hiring trained professionals.
+Not all addiction centers have psychiatrists or even professionals who have been trained in psychiatry on their staff.
+But, top-ranking dual diagnosis treatment centers place a lot of emphasis on hiring trained individuals.
 These medical professionals are able to conduct individual therapy sessions, lead group counseling sessions and identify any co-occurring mental health disorders that need to be addressed during recovery.

-Addiction treatment programs come in all shapes and sizes, and some are very short in duration.
+Addiction treatment programs come in all shapes and sizes; some are lengthier while others are very short in duration.
 Dual diagnosis programs, however, tend to be more successful if they are long-term.
-Centers that focus on dual diagnosis understand that in the treatment of both substance abuse and mental illness, there is no quick fix.
+Centers that focus on dual diagnosis understand that there is no quick fix when it comes to treating both substance abuse and mental illness.
 Longer programs often have higher rates of success, translating to better health and happiness for patients.

 Group and Family Therapy Options